MariSchn/ETH-Algorithms-Lab-2024/Week_13/Car_Sharing/README.md

 ### Cost Transformation for Non-Negative Weights

 Standard min-cost max-flow algorithms are significantly faster if all edge weights are non-negative.
 We can transform our graph to satisfy this property.
-The key idea is to add a large constant cost `M` to certain edges, making all costs non-negative, and then subtract the corresponding amount from the final result.
+The key idea is to add a large constant cost `MAX_PROFIT` to certain edges, making all costs non-negative, and then subtract the corresponding amount from the final result.

-Let `M` be a value larger than any possible profit (e.g., `MAX_PROFIT = 100`).
+Let `MAX_PROFIT` be a value larger than any possible profit.
+In this case this is `MAX_PROFIT = 100`

-*   **"Waiting" Edges**: The edge from $(s, t)$ to $(s, t+1)$ now gets a cost of `M`.
+*   **"Waiting" Edges**: The edge from $(s, t)$ to $(s, t+1)$ now gets a cost of `MAX_PROFIT`.
 *   **Request Edges**: The edge for a request from $(s_i, d_i)$ to $(t_i, a_i)$ has a duration of $\Delta t = a_i - d_i$ time steps.
 An idle car would have incurred a cost of $M \times \Delta t$ over this period.
 To represent the profit, we give this edge a cost of $M \times \Delta t - p_i$.
 Since $M$ is large, this value is guaranteed to be non-negative.

 ### Calculating the Final Profit